xuchen66/sphinx-emdocs/source/monitor-data-collection-in-the-fly.rst

 .. code-block:: ruby

-   [guest@gpu ChenXu_20180802]ctffindPlot
+   [guest@gpu ChenXu_20180802]ctffindPlot -p *alignedMRC*

 This will generate a plot and continously update a file called *plot.png* which can be loaded into a web browser and let it refresh periodically.
+All the aligned MRC files will be moved into *alignedMRC* by the plot porgram after done.